rajgoel/course-machine-learning/03-lecture/slides.md

 ### Total derivatives

 Changing a weight or bias in layer $l < L$, does not only change the activations of layer $l$, but also the activations of subsequent layers.
-Instead of using the partial derivative, we use the total derivative for gradient descent.
+Instead of using the partial derivative for weights and biases of hidden layers, we use the total derivative for gradient descent.

 > [!NOTE]
 > **Total derivative:** The [total derivative](https://www.geeksforgeeks.org/engineering-mathematics/total-derivative/) of a function $f$ measures the rate of change of a function with respect to one variable while considering the effect of all other variables changing as well.
 We write $\frac{df}{dx}$ for the total derivative of $f$ with respect to $x$.